 Financial elder abuse (also commonly referred to as "senior fraud") is on the rise.
 It can be as simple as stealing some money out of an elder's wallet or as sophisticated as fraudulently taking control of an elder's estate.

 And...as is the case with many California crimes...financial elder abuse is often charged against innocent individuals who have been falsely accused of (and wrongfully arrested for) this serious offense.

 Therefore, it's critical to seek legal representation from an attorney who has expertise in handling California senior fraud cases...and who therefore knows the most successful ways to help you fight your financial elder abuse charges.

-As former prosecutors and police officers, we have invaluable inside experience which gives us an advantage in understanding...and, more importantly, in defending...cases involving California financial elder abuse.
+As former prosecutors and police officers, we have invaluable insider experience which gives us an advantage in understanding...and, more importantly, in defending...cases involving California financial elder abuse.

-In order to help you better understand California "senior fraud" laws, our Los Angeles criminal defense attorneys2 will address the following:
+In order to help you better understand California "senior fraud" laws, our California criminal defense attorneys2 will address the following: